TheInfiniteKind/moneydance_open/python_scripts/extension_tester/readme.txt

                       there are some prebuilt popups you can use in .getUI() .askQuestion() .askForInput() .showInfoMessage() your extension probably needs a GUI...
 Swing JFrame() etc is the way to go.
 DO NOT instantiate
                       .. your Swing until after the UI and the Dataset are loaded ('strange' things will happen)
     - advanced...
-You don't have Java Synchronized..
-If you need this, consider self.lock = threading.Lock() and then 'with self.lock: ...' do not update the Look and Feel (LAF).
+For locking consider self.lock = threading.Lock() and then 'with self.lock: ...'
+                      do not update the Look and Feel (LAF).
 Override .updateUI() in JComponents and super(YourClass, self).updateUI()

 - Moneydance data:    Read the API.
 Look at others' scripts.
 Learn the model.
-It's confusing at first, but becomes clear(er) over time. review Stuart Beesley's scripts: https://yogi1967.github.io/MoneydancePythonScripts/ this is a very good 'primer': https://bitbucket.org/mikerb/moneydance-2019/wiki/Moneydance%20Information
+It's confusing at first, but becomes clear(er) over time.

 There are also more 'advanced' ways to access and manage your Py Extension but try to keep everything MD friendly and to survive upgrades.
 Details of these are out of scope for this document, I will  be happy to discuss / brainstorm these with anyone who wants